-For the 2017 compliance year, Ameren Missouri will continue to draw upon its bank of RECs that it will have accumulated through the contributions from generation at Keokuk, Pioneer Prairie and the MHREC.
+For the 2018 compliance year, Ameren Missouri will continue to draw upon its bank of RECs that it will have accumulated through the contributions from generation at Keokuk, Pioneer Prairie and the MHREC.

-2017 Solar RES
+Solar RES

-During CY 2017, Ameren Missouri will continue to use S-RECs acquired from customers under the previously issued Standard Offer Contracts as well as generation from the solar installation located at its headquarters building, the OREC, and the approximately 15 MW of solar planned to go online in 2016.
-Generation from all such means would be eligible for the 1.25 factor application as all the facilities would be located in Missouri.
+During CY 2018, Ameren Missouri will continue to use S-RECs acquired from customers under the previously issued Standard Offer Contracts as well as generation from the solar installation located at its headquarters building and the OREC.

-List of Executed Contracts Section (7) (B) 1 B
+List of Executed Contracts Section (8) (B) 1 B